horgh/twitter-tcl/README.md

   - Review the variables at the top of `twitlib.tcl` and `twitter.tcl`.
 You can change the options there if you like.
 The defaults are probably okay.
+  - Copy `twitter.conf.sample` to your bot's directory root and name it `twitter.conf`.
+You don't need to change anything in this file.
+The bot updates it in some cases.
   - Register for a consumer key/secret at [apps.twitter.com](https://apps.twitter.com) by creating an application.
 This is used for authentication with Twitter.